25 Agile metrics and measurements - Measure one damn thing!

 In that case, at the beginning of your agile transformation your focus should be on one thing: The agile mindset of the leadership team.

 Is the leadership team really ready to change?
 Does it understand the implications of a transformation?
-Is it ready to be the first team of the company to implement agile methods by heart - e.g., Kanban & transparency, agile retrospectives & continuous self reflection?
+Is it ready to seriously introduce agile methods as the first team in the company - including Kanban, agile retrospectives & continuous self-reflection?

-So, in theory, a first Agile metric should focus on “executive or leadership team readiness.”
-My colleague Jean gives in his article 7 tips on the role of leaders in agile transformations.
+Theoretically, an initial agile metric should therefore focus on the “readiness of the management or leadership team”.
+My colleague Jean gives in his article 7 tips on the role of leaders in agile transformations .

 The next most important question to ask in your transformation: Do we have the right processes in place to understand and monitor our customers’ needs continuously?
 This is where the next agile metric could focus on.

-But stop.
-This does not help us reach the goal of this text - to measure one thing. one Thing to measure.
+But hold on.
+That doesn’t help us achieve the goal of this text - only one Thing to measure.

 No. It serves to inspire you for your agile transformation.